123IandU/123IandU/README.md

 - 👀 I’m interested in Coding and hoping to join you to make a great job.
 - 🫣 I'm an Asperger.
 - 📫 E-mail:2212977545@qq.com
-- ⚡ Fun fact: Swimming
+- ⚡ Fun fact: I like but not good at swimming